When is Refinancing Worth it?

-Ever hear the pearl of wisdom that states you should only consider refinancing if your new interest rate will be at least 2 points lower than your existing rate?
-Maybe several years ago that was good advice, but as refinance costs have been getting lower, it could be time to take a serious look.
-A refinanced loan is often worth its cost many times over, considering the advantages that it brings, along with a lower interest rate.
+Ever heard the pearl of wisdom that says you should only refinance if the new interest rate will be at least 2 points lower than your current rate?
+That could have been accurate years ago, but with refinancing dropping in cost in recent years, it's never the wrong time to think about a new mortgage loan!
+A refinanced loan is often worth its cost many times over, considering the advantages that can come, along with a reduced interest rate.

-All of these advantages do cost something, though.
-When you refinance, you're paying for a lot of the same things you were charged for during your current mortgage loan.
-These could include settlement costs, an appraisal, lender's title insurance, underwriting fees, and so on.
+All these benefits do come with some expense, though.
+With your refinance, you're paying for a lot of the same things you paid for at the time you got your existing mortgage loan.
+Included in the list might be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other fees.

-In the end, for most borrowers the total of up-front costs to refinance will be made up soon in savings each month.
-We can help you figure out what your options are, considering the effect a refinance may have on your taxes, whether you are likely to sell your home in the near future, and your available cash.
+Most borrowers find that the savings per month outweigh the initial expenses of a refinance.
+We can help you explore your options, considering the effect a refinance could have on your taxes, whether you are likely to sell your home in the near future, and your available cash.
 Call us at (321) 777-7277 to get you started.